Guinea pig

 In Western society, the guinea pig has enjoyed widespread popularity as a pet since its introduction to Europe and North America by European traders in the 16th century.
-Their docile nature, friendly responsiveness to handling and feeding, and the relative ease of caring for them have made guinea pigs a continuing popular choice of household pet.
-Organizations devoted to the competitive breeding of guinea pigs have been formed worldwide.
-Many specialized breeds, with varying coat colors and textures, are selected by breeders.
+Their docile nature, friendly responsiveness to handling and feeding, and the relative ease of caring for them have continued to make guinea pigs a popular choice of household pets.
+Consequently, organizations devoted to the competitive breeding of guinea pigs have been formed worldwide.
+Through artificial selection, many specialized breeds with varying coat colors and textures have been selected by breeders.

-Livestock breeds of the guinea pig play an important role in folk culture for many indigenous Andean peoples, especially as a food source.
-The animals are also used in folk medicine and in community religious ceremonies.
-They are raised for their meat and are a culinary staple in the Andes Mountains, where they are known as cuy.
-In the 1960s a modern breeding program was started in Peru that resulted in large breeds known as cuy mejorados (improved cuy).
-Marketers tried to increase consumption of the animal outside South America.
+Livestock breeds of guinea pig play an important role in folk culture for many indigenous Andean peoples, especially as a food source.
+They are not only used in folk medicine and in community religious ceremonies but also raised for their meat.
+Guinea pigs are an important culinary staple in the Andes Mountains, where it is known as cuy.
+In the mid-2000s, marketers sought to expand its consumption beyond South America.

 Biological experimentation on domestic guinea pigs has been carried out since the 17th century.
 The animals were used so frequently as model organisms in the 19th and 20th centuries that the epithet guinea pig came into use to describe a human test subject.
-Since that time, they have been largely replaced by other rodents, such as mice and rats.
+Since that time, they have mainly been replaced by other rodents, such as mice and rats.
 However, they are still used in research, primarily as models to study such human medical conditions as juvenile diabetes, tuberculosis, scurvy (like humans, they require dietary intake of vitamin C), and pregnancy complications.

 History

-Cavia porcellus is not found naturally in the wild; it is likely descended from closely related species of cavies, such as C. aperea, C. fulgida, and C. tschudii, which are still commonly found in various regions of South America.
-Studies from 2007 to 2010 applied molecular markers, and studied the skull and skeletal morphology of current and mummified animals, thereby revealing the ancestor to most likely be C. tschudii.
-Some species of cavy identified in the 20th century, such as C. anolaimae and C. guianae, may be domestic guinea pigs that have become feral by reintroduction into the wild.
+Cavia porcellus is not found naturally in the wild; it is likely descended from closely related species of cavies, such as C. aperea, C. fulgida, and C. tschudii.
+These closely related species are still commonly found in various regions of South America.
+Studies from 2007 to 2010 applying molecular markers, and morphometric studies on the skull and skeletal morphology of current and mummified animals revealed the ancestor to be most likely C. tschudii.
+Some species of cavy, identified in the 20th century as C. anolaimae and C. guianae, may be domestic guinea pigs that have become feral by reintroduction into the wild.